jessica-calderon/RP2040_Macros/README.md

 * Copy to mounted RP2040 (must be latest CircuitPython version 8.0.0)

 ## [Contribution](#table-of-contents)
-<code.py> developed by 2021 Phillip Burgess for Adafruit Industries (see link in description)
+* `code.py` developed by 2021 Phillip Burgess for Adafruit Industries (see link in description)
+* `lib/` subdirectory are the precompiled Adafruit libraries that power the Macropad.

 ## [Questions](#table-of-contents)
 Questions?
 Please contact me at the following links: <br>